kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/README.md

 <html><body><h1>It works!</h1></body></html>
 ```

-Or to open it up in a web browser, just do:
+You can also test this endpoint by opening it up in your Macbook's web browser, just do:

 ```bash
 $ minikube service svc-nodeport-httpd